elarabyelaidy19/basecs/CS186/Notes/week4.md

     - A File F produce an output file Fh with content R arranged on disk that two records that have the same key are stored consecutively, no two same records sperated by a record with differnt hash value.

+## I/O
+in Database systems we only care about # of I/O operations. because of how time consuming it is to read and write to disk. when developing an algorithm, we need to think about how much I/O operations it will take and minimize the # of I/O it will incure.

 ## Sorting
 ## Two Way sorting
 - pass 0 (conquer a batch)